olivercalazans/nmapy/README.md

 # DataSeeker
 DataSeeker is a command-line tool that gathers information about devices and networks.
 Completely made in Python with only one library dependency, it provides an easy-to-use interface for network exploration.
+This code is designed to run on Linux systems.
+However, it can also be used on Windows through WSL (I've done some basic testing, but not a full evaluation).

 <br>

 ## How to install:
 It does not need to be installed.
 To use it, just run the code. **However**, there are two dependencies that need to be installed:
+  - **Download files**: You can download the files directly from this repository or use git clone:
+    ```bash
+    git clone https://github.com/olivercalazans/DataSeeker.git
+    ```
-  - **Python Installation**: Ensure that you have Python 3.11 or higher installed on your machine.
+  - **1st - Python Installation**: Ensure that you have Python 3.11 or higher installed on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).

-  - **Scapy Installation**: The only external dependency is the Scapy library, which can be installed via pip:
+  - **2nd - Scapy Installation**: The only external dependency is the Scapy library, which can be installed via pip:
     ```bash
     pip install scapy
-    ```
-  - **Download files**: You can download the files directly from this repository or use git clone:
-    ```bash
-    git clone https://github.com/olivercalazans/DataSeeker.git
     ```

 <br>

 ## Functionalities: